10 day total immersion: May 20, 2025 – May 29, 2025

-- We will visit a total of 19 Châteaux (15 are classified) in Saint-Emilion, Pomerol, Entre-Deux-Mers, Sauternes, Graves, Pessac-Léognan, Médoc, Saint-Estèphe, Pauillac, Saint-Julien, Margaux.
+- We will visit a total of 19 Châteaux (15 are classified) in Saint-Emilion, Pomerol, Blaye, Entre-deux-Mers, Sauternes, Graves, Pessac-Léognan, Médoc, Saint-Estèphe, Pauillac, Saint-Julien, Margaux.

 - We will get intimate insights into the world of Bordeaux - the majority are Grand Cru Classé Bordeaux producers, but also excellent lesser known and unknown producers.

-- We will visit at least one 1ière Grand Cru Classé Châteaux.
+- We will visit a 1ière Grand Cru Classé Châteaux.

 - We will explore the Bassin d’Arcachon off the Atlantic Ocean coast, visit an oyster farmer to learn what it entails to grow delicious oysters, and have an oyster tasting.